DataFire/Integrations/integrations/generated/amazonaws_iam/README.md

 * OpenIDConnectProviderUrlType `string`: Contains a URL that specifies the endpoint for an OpenID Connect provider.

 ### OrganizationsDecisionDetail
-* OrganizationsDecisionDetail `object`: Contains information about AWS Organizations's affect on a policy simulation.
+* OrganizationsDecisionDetail `object`: Contains information about AWS Organizations's effect on a policy simulation.
   * AllowedByOrganizations [booleanType](#booleantype)

 ### PasswordPolicy
-* PasswordPolicy `object`: <p>Contains information about the account password policy.</p> <p> This data type is used as a response element in the <a>GetAccountPasswordPolicy</a> action. </p>
+* PasswordPolicy `object`: <p>Contains information about the account password policy.</p> <p> This data type is used as a response element in the <a>GetAccountPasswordPolicy</a> operation. </p>
   * AllowUsersToChangePassword [booleanType](#booleantype)
   * ExpirePasswords [booleanType](#booleantype)
   * HardExpiry [booleanObjectType](#booleanobjecttype)